peteroupc/peteroupc.github.io/bernoulli.md

 ## Correctness and Performance Charts

-Charts showing the correctness and performance of some of these algorithms are found in a [**separate page**](https://peteroupc.github.io/bernoullicorrect.html).
+Charts showing the correctness and running time of some of these algorithms are found in a [**separate page**](https://peteroupc.github.io/bernoullicorrect.html).

 <a id=Acknowledgments></a>